MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Introduction

-In this paper, we showcase our MCD method and demonstrate that counterfactual search is a simple yet powerful AI-driven design tool that real designers can leverage for a variety of tasks.
-To do so, we make several key contributions, which we summarize as follows: \begin{enumerate} \item We introduce Multi-Objective Counterfactuals for Design (MCD), a new method to search for counterfactual design modifications to achieve desired outcomes.
-We formulate MCD as a multi-objective search problem to minimize the magnitude and extent of the modifications, encourage proximity to the data manifold, and satisfy user-provided multi-modal requirements. \item We demonstrate that MCD effectively suggests targeted design modifications to improve the functional performance of query designs, illustrating that counterfactual search could be viewed as an effective design recommendation tool. \item We present the first text and image-based counterfactual search in design using the Contrastive Language-Image Pre-training (CLIP) method.
-These cross-modal queries were previously not possible with existing counterfactual methods. \item We demonstrate that MCD can effectively handle multimodal queries, including a mixed-variable text, image, and parametric query, the first example of multimodal queries to a counterfactual search model, to our knowledge. \end{enumerate}
+In this paper, we showcase our MCD method and demonstrate that counterfactual search is a promising AI-driven design modification tool that designers can leverage for a variety of tasks.
+To do so, we make several key contributions, which we summarize below. \begin{enumerate} \item We introduce Multi-objective Counterfactuals for Design (MCD), a new method to search for counterfactual design modifications that achieve desired outcomes.
+We formulate MCD as a multi-objective search problem to minimize the magnitude and extent of the modifications, encourage proximity to the data manifold, and satisfy user-provided multi-modal requirements. \item We demonstrate that MCD effectively suggests targeted design modifications to improve the functional performance of query designs, illustrating that counterfactual search could be viewed as an effective design modification tool. \item We present a text and image-based counterfactual search in design using Contrastive Language-Image Pre-training (CLIP), the first instance of a multi-modal counterfactual search, to our knowledge.
+In doing so, we demonstrate that counterfactual search can accommodate highly subjective and multi-modal design requirements. \item We demonstrate that MCD can not only tackle both quantitative and subjective requirements, but can also handle highly-specialized requirements like ergonomic fit, which are customized for an individual user.
+Moreover, we show that MCD can tackle these many multidsciplinary requirements simultaneously and effectively. \end{enumerate}